abhinav4848/Obsidian-Medicine/hyponatremia.md

 High urinary sodium (thus high urine osmolality) seen here.

 **Treatment**: Fluid restriction > Demeclocycline/Tolvaptan
-- Demeclocycline is used for chronic management to artificially induce [[diabetes Insipidus#Nephrogenic|nephrogenic DI]].
+- Demeclocycline is used for chronic management to artificially induce [[diabetes insipidus#Nephrogenic|nephrogenic DI]].
 It's rarely used.
 - Tolvaptan (ADH antagonist) is used for resistant hyponatremia in acute cases.
 Even more rarely used.

 ### Psychogenic polydipsia, Diuretics